bhargavachary/bhargavachary.github.io/_posts/2017-08-21-the-eastern-ghats.md

 4. Baburao joined us in the very last moment for the trip, and he enjoyed a lot with this being a complete surprise package.

-A video and some beautiful views:
+A collage and a video with some beautiful views:

 <img class="img-responsive" src="/images/posts/life/jeerango-khasada.jpg" alt="" title="A collage of this beautiful trip!">